Chapter Meeting

 Frankfurt, Germany: Join the GARP Germany Chapter for an exclusive in-person presentation by Patrick Amis, Director General, ECB.

-Climate change is one of the most pressing issues of our time, and in the transition to a greener and more environmentally sustainable economy and financial system, banks and their supervisors and regulators play a key role.
+Climate change is one of the most pressing issues of our time, and it’s critical to ensure the safety and soundness of banks as we navigate the structural transformations brought about by the transition to a greener and more environmentally sustainable economy and financial system.

 Registration is required as seats are limited.
 Priority will be given to GARP Individual Members.